Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Transduction Equivalence to Posets of Bounded Width

 To determine the edge set of~$G$, we observe that Definition~\ref{def:mixThin} shows that every edge $f$ (resp. non-edge) of $G[V_{i,j}]$ is contained in some homogeneous consecutive subchain of $\leq_{ij}$.
 Hence $f$ is contained in some maximal such subchain, and so determined by some border pair in $V_{i,j}$ which we recover from its connector marked $\bbij$ using the already determined order~$\leq_{ij}$.
 We then determine whether $f$ means an edge or a non-edge in $G$ using the mark $\bcij$.

 Finally, we verify that the above-stated definition of the graph $G$ within $P$ can be expressed in FO logic.
 We leave the technical details for the next claim:

-\begin{claim2rep} The transduction described in the proof of Theorem~\ref{theorem:from-posets} can be defined by FO formulae on the marked poset~$P$. \end{claim2rep} \begin{proof}[Subproof] See a simple example in Figure~\ref{fig:from-posets} for an illustration of the coming arguments.
-We start with the vertex formula $\vertex(u)$ (which is satisfied if and only if $u \in V$).
+\begin{claim2rep} The transduction described in the proof of Theorem~\ref{theorem:from-posets} can be defined by FO formulae on the marked poset~$P$. \end{claim2rep} \begin{proof}[Subproof] We start with the vertex formula $\vertex(u)$ (which is satisfied if and only if $u \in V$).
 Then, we continue with a sequence of auxiliary formulae, leading us to the edge formula $\varphi_E(u,v)$ (which is satisfied if and only if $uv \in E$).
-Many of the auxiliary formulae are parametrized by $i$ and $j$ for $1 \leq i,j \leq k$.
+Many of the auxiliary formulae are parameterized by $i$ and $j$ for $1 \leq i,j \leq k$.

 The next formula simply says that the vertices $u$ and $v$ both belong to the part $V_i$, and that $u$ is smaller than $v$ in the internal ordering of $V_i$ (i.e., $\leq_{ii}$).